vflores10/vflores10.github.io/index.md

 * Lab 7, part 1

-  This was another of my favorite labs because it only had one part in which we had to make our own parking program.
-We created functions that determined the times someone was able to park in a specific location and time.
+  This was another one of my favorite labs because it only had one part in which we had to make our own parking program.
+We created functions that determined the times someone was able to park in a specific location.
 With this lab I learned to utilize command line arguements to identify the days and times parking was permitted in a specific street.